eugenbobrov/carvana-segmentation/README.md

 ![accuracy](experiments/final_loss.png)
 ![loss](experiments/final_accuracy.png)

 > Test sample has 100064 images of 6254 cars.
 Here you may see results of the work.
-All test cars will be rendered several days by my VAIO.
+All test cars will be rendered a little over a week by my VAIO.
 I'll submit predictions on Kaggle and write about it later.
 The leader of competition now has got 0.997 dice coefficient.

 ![car3](data/car3.png)
 ![car4](data/car4.png)